White House Officially Says It Will Not Cooperate With ‘Unconstitutional’ Impeachment Inquiry

 Earlier on Tuesday, the White House blocked Sondland at the last minute from testifying in front of Congress.
 The ambassador had traveled from Europe to the U.S. for his testimony and lawmakers had returned from recess to participate in the hearing.
 But the Trump administration claimed that the hearing wouldn’t be unbiased and, as such, couldn’t proceed.

-“I would love to send Ambassador Sondland, a really good man and great American, to testify,” Trump tweeted, “but unfortunately he would be testifying before a totally compromised kangaroo court, where Republican’s rights have been taken away.”
+“I would love to send Ambassador Sondland, a really good man and great American, to testify,” Trump tweeted, “but unfortunately he would be testifying before a totally compromised kangaroo court, where Republican’s [sic] rights have been taken away.”

-Lawmakers and leaders on both sides of the aisle reportedly are concerned that the White House’s reluctance to cooperate could harm the investigation.
+Lawmakers and leaders on both sides of the aisle are reportedly concerned that the White House’s reluctance to cooperate could harm the investigation.
 While Democrats argue that it could hamper their access to vital information, Republicans worry that it could add fuel to the Democrats’ claims that Trump is hiding information.

 Rep. Adam Schiff: "The failure to produce this witness, the failure to produce these documents, we consider yet additional strong evidence of obstruction of the Constitutional functions of Congress." pic.twitter.com/iIkFWDjWQc